-For the coming year, Antioch College will be your new home away from home.
-The rooms in both North and Birch Halls come equipped with the basics: a bed, desk, chair, dresser, and a wardrobe/closet for each resident.
-Keep in mind that while most students live on their own currently due to COVID precautions, most rooms are set up for double occupancy and therefore have 2 sets of furniture.
+Antioch College will be your new home away from home for the coming year.
+The rooms in both North and Birch Halls have the basics: a bed, desk, chair, dresser, and wardrobe/closet for each resident.
+Keep in mind that while most students live on their own, most rooms are set up for double occupancy and therefore have 2 sets of furniture.
 All College-issued furniture must remain in the room and cannot be stored.
-Both halls have air-conditioning, wi-fi, and elevator access as well as community kitchen, laundry, and lounge spaces.
+Both halls have air-conditioning, wi-fi, and elevator access, as well as a community kitchen, laundry, and lounge spaces.

-Co-op will require you to move frequently during your Antioch career so we recommended that you keep your packing simple.
-Everything you bring must fit in your room while you are on campus and fit within a storage box (approx. 3’h x 2’w x 2’d) while you are on co-op.
+Co-op will require you to move frequently during your Antioch career, so we recommend keeping your packing simple.
+Everything you bring must fit in your room while on campus and fit within a storage box (approx. 3’h x 2’w x 2’d) while you are on co-op.
 (Additional space is available for bike storage.
-You are welcome to secure additional storage at local storage center at your own expense.)
+You are welcome to secure additional storage at a local storage center at your own expense.)

 MUST BRING ITEMS:

 - TWO forms of original identification.
 A driver’s license, passport, social security card, birth certificate, and state ID are acceptable forms of ID.